-- Evaluate the new or changed source. - Quantify the increase or decrease in emissions. - Notify regulatory agency as necessary. - Develop permit application or modification for submittal to regulator.
+- Evaluate the new or changed source.

+- Quantify the increase or decrease in emissions.

+- Notify the regulatory agency as necessary.

+• Develop permit application or modification for submittal to the regulator.

-This process usually is not a significant effort, except in cases where equipment changes are frequent or when new emissions sources trigger a NSR, NEPA, or General Conformity evaluation.
-If questions arise regarding the need to update emissions sources in a permit, or other more advanced question regarding installation of new emissions sources, installation environmental management flight personnel should contact their AFCEC ISS for support.
+This process of adding a new emissions unit to a permit is usually straightforward.
+If questions arise regarding the need to update emissions sources in a permit, or other more advanced question regarding installation of new emissions sources, installation environmental management flight personnel should contact DAF's Air Quality SME for support.